- What are Lucy's chances? The vet thought it was

 and Death of a Friend

-Last year our fifteen year old Siamese female cat wasn't
+Last year our 15-year-old Siamese female cat was not

 doing well.
 The vet told us she had pneumonia and treated her for